CISA Admin Leaked AWS GovCloud Keys on GitHub

 TLDR

-• A Nightwing contractor’s public “Private-CISA” GitHub repo exposed AWS GovCloud admin keys, plaintext passwords, and CISA DevSecOps build secrets from Nov 2025 to May 2026.
+• A Nightwing contractor’s public “Private-CISA” GitHub repo exposed AWS GovCloud admin keys, plaintext passwords, and CISA internal system credentials for ~6 months.

 Key Takeaways

-• The contractor manually disabled GitHub’s built-in secret scanning, then stored backups, SSH keys, and CSV passwords in a public repo apparently used to sync between work and home machines.
+• The contractor manually disabled GitHub’s built-in secret scanning, then used the repo as a sync scratchpad between work and home machines since November 2025.

 Hacker News Comment Review

-• Commenters flagged a broader, underappreciated risk: LLM coding assistants routinely read .env files and secrets on disk without triggering secret-scanning alerts, silently shipping them to model providers.
+• Commenters flagged a compounding risk: LLM coding assistants reading .env files or secrets on disk can silently exfiltrate credentials to third-party model providers without triggering any secret-scanning alert.

 Notable Comments